Sebzdead/WormsPy/ReadMe.md

 ## License

-WormSpy was developed by Sebastian Wittekindt and Lennard Wittekindt at the Integrated Programme in Neuroscience of McGill University.
-Funded by CIHR.
+WormSpy was developed by Sebastian Wittekindt and Lennard Wittekindt at McGill University.
+Funded by the Canadian Institute for Health Research.

 Provided as open source software under the MIT license, view the [license](LICENSE.TXT) for details.